Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/bae-entry.md

 **Job:** Supplier

 In Chapter 2, Peasant The Bae certainly had more color to her story.
 From rags to riches, Bae toiled and worked for her gold, culminating in her own successful business, ["tHE dUMPSTER"](https://youtu.be/Lp7GyRVbz1c?t=14135).
 Bae seizes any opportunity to sell her wares or offer her services to any customer who comes her way.
 Soon, "Peasant" became much more than a status of her previous lack of wealth; ["Peasant"](https://youtu.be/Lp7GyRVbz1c?t=1511) is an honorable title Bae wore.

+> You need to stop using "Peasant" as an insult.
+That's like trying to insult someone by calling them "Prince".

 From little gossips that casually slandered the royal body that governs the kingdom, putting the 'libel' in *Libel*stal, to heartfelt connections, Bae truly connected with others more in this chapter.
 Though her [growing love with Immerkind](https://youtu.be/Br6dvhVJ_IE?t=4571) unfortunately ended in heartbreak, it nonetheless gave way to a [brotherhood stronger than obsidian](https://youtu.be/Br6dvhVJ_IE?t=5292).
 Bae would find a steadfast friend in Gonathan G as he remained by her side during the most trying time of her life.